What We Fund

 • Yes, we allow the flexibility of emergency grant submissions only if the proposal is addressing a priority, time-sensitive need that requires a quick decision rather than having to wait for quarterly submission.

-• Application forms are accepted via email and hardcopy but this step only becomes available once you have successfully passed the eligibility quiz.
+• Application forms are accepted via email but this step only becomes available once you have successfully passed the eligibility quiz.

-• Yes, you may, but we provide feedback on rejections which we hope will be heavily considered prior to future application submission (unless the feedback was that you did not meet critical criteria).
+• Yes, you may, but we provide feedback on rejections which we hope will be heavily considered prior to future application submission.

 • The Board makes funding decisions within two weeks of each quarter’s closing.